ImageMagick v6 Examples --

 Dst_Over (put image 'under' background)

-Like other 'Dst_*' methods, this works almost exactly like the 'Src_' version of the method (just remove the "Dst" from the method name), but with the overlay and background images swapped.
+Like other 'Dst_' methods, this works almost exactly like the 'Src_' version of the method, but with the overlay and background images swapped.
 As such 'Dst_Over' is equivalent to placing the source overlay image 'under' the destination.
 The result is that only the parts of our source or overlay image not hidden by the destination or background image will be visible as they peek out from underneath.

 This is NOT exactly the same as 'Over' with argument images swapped, as the size, positioning and other image meta-data, still comes from the background or destination image.
-As such the output image size will set by the now foregrounded 'background' image.
+Remember the output image size is the same as the 'background' image, and position of the source image is relative to the background (using "-geometry" and "-gravity").

 convert -background none -fill black \